Souvenir Shopping in Downtown Truckee

 It wouldn’t be a vacation without a little souvenir shopping!
 I love the quaint charm of downtown Truckee.
 There is something for everyone.
 The downtown area is constantly evolving.
 Some of my favorite stores have been around for as long as I can remember, but just as many have opened in only the last few years.
 The stores are a fun mix of trendy boutiques, kitschy souvenir shops, artisan showcases, mountain decor, and everything else in between.
 It wouldn’t be a trip to Tahoe without taking a few hours to wander through the shops and maybe pick up a souvenir (or two).
 Here are a few of my favorite spots in Truckee to browse and shop:

 I love to read and I find that I need to replenish my supply of books at least once while we are on vacation in Tahoe.
-I was heartbroken when the local bookshop went out of business 3 years ago and I didn’t know how I was going to survive the summer without a nearby bookstore.
-Luckily, Word after Word Bookshop came to the rescue and opened its doors last year right in the center of downtown Truckee.
+I was heartbroken when the local bookshop went out of business several years ago and I didn’t know how I was going to survive the summer without a nearby bookstore.
+Luckily, Word after Word Bookshop came to the rescue and opened its doors right in the center of downtown Truckee.
+Last summer they moved down the street to an even larger location.
 They offer a great selection of the hottest books and classic favorites for all ages.
 An antique typewriter sits in a corner and invites customers age 10+ to type up a sentence or two about their favorite book and hang it on the wall above.

 Cooking Gallery 10084 Donner Pass Rd, Truckee, CA